The Fizz announce new album

 Among the new songs is a remake of their 90s' Stock Aitken and Waterman-penned hit 'From Here To Eternity', and the updated version was no doubt emotional to re-record, as Jay recorded the vocals on the day she got her cancer diagnosis.

-Cheryl's daughter Kyla Stroud, 26 - who has a twin sister, Natalie Maria - also appears on the 11-track record.
+Cheryl's 26-year-old daughter Kyla Stroud - who has a twin sister, Natalie Maria - also appears on the 11-track record.

 Meanwhile, the band are also set to embark on the 'Up Close and Personal Tour', which kicks off on March 13 at The Spotlight in Broxbourne, Hertfordshire.